 Finding a quality disability plan from an experienced quality carrier can be challenging, especially for small businesses.
 Group insurance benefit packages can be a determining factor in attracting and retaining the most desirable employees.
 Underwriting and insurance carrier approval would always be applicable.

 Diversity and flexibility enables us to work with a business to design the ideal benefits package for almost any size group.
 Insurance carriers offer a variety of competitively priced, employer-paid, contributory and employee-pay-all (voluntary disability) products.
 Industry, occupation, and applicant health are all factors to determine the availability and scope of coverage.
 Some companies only have coverage on the business owners.

 A Customized Disability Insurance Program:

 Niche Financial Services, Inc. will design highly flexible packages of disability benefits and support services to meet each groups specific needs.
 Short-term disability plans begin replacing an employees income after he or she has been disabled for only a few days.
-Long-term disability coverage, once approved by the insurance company, can replace a disabled employee’s income through his or her traditional working age.
+Long-term disability coverage can replace a disabled employee’s income through his or her traditional working age.
 You can also choose a broad spectrum of plan designs that vary by benefit amount, elimination period, benefit maximum, duration, disability definition, and who is covered.

 Proper planning will not only help return the disabled employee to his or her maximum potential, it will also help employers minimize the indirect costs of disability.
 Thus making it easier for both the disabled employee and the employer to handle the administrative aspects of a disability situation.